-13.1 Response Time Concerns
+2.3.1 Response Time Concerns

 The PLC can only see an input turn on/off when it's looking.
-In other words, it only looks at inputs during the check input status part of the scan.
-This part shows in an application that the response time is.
+In other words, it only looks at its inputs during the check input status part of the scan.
+This part shows in an application what the response time is.